diffix/reference/docs/distinct pre-processing.md

 | Cristian  | Lemon     |
 | Cristian  | Orange    |

-If the original aggregate was `count(distinct value)`, then we would now pass the list through our regular `count(value)` aggregator which would determine that Cristian is an extreme contributor (with 2 contributions vs 1 for the others) and a total flattening of 1.
+If the original aggregator is `count(distinct value)`, then we would now pass the list through our regular `count(value)` aggregator, which would determine that Cristian is an extreme contributor (having 2 contributions vs 1 for the others) and a total flattening of 1.

 #### Processing for first_name